 Send traffic to CrowdHandler

 So, we’ve learned that the Waiting Room will hold visitors and send them to your website in a controlled manner.
 Great!
 But how does this protect the site?
-Well, when traffic to your site is exceeding the rate, visitors need to be redirected from your website to the Waiting Room—CrowdHandler can then hold them and release them in a controlled manner.
+Well, when traffic to your site is exceeding the rate, visitors need to be redirected from your website to the Waiting Room — CrowdHandler can then hold them and release them in a controlled manner.

 There are several ways to redirect traffic to CrowdHandler:

-For this quick setup, let’s use the JavaScript integration.
-How you add the JavaScript to your site depends on how it's set up.
-We have a dedicated guide to installing the javascript.
+How you add the JavaScript to your site depends on how it's set up.We have a dedicated guide to installing the javascript.
 You should review that carefully.
-On youdashboard, you’ll see a snippet of JavaScript, ready to be put into your web pages, it will look something like this:
+On your dashboard, you’ll see a snippet of JavaScript, ready to be put into your web pages, it will look something like this:

 <script src="https://wait.crowdhandler.com/js/latest/main.js?id=12533683a055c52b09e383c50a3e5c65b6a33ba17629af3166d6dedd647020a6"></script>

-The JS snippet on the dashboardIf you're editing code or markup, you'll want to put the script before any other script tags.Suggested position of JS snippet in HTML If you are using a web builder (services like SquareSpace) look for an option like "code injection" or "custom HTML" in the control panel or editor—you'll want to place the script in the header if there is an option for that, and before any other scripts.example of code injection in a web builder such as SquareSpace
+If you are using a web builder (services like SquareSpace) look for an option like "code injection" or "custom HTML" in the control panel or editor—you'll want to place the script in the header if there is an option for that, and before any other scripts.

 Now to see if the code is installed properly, I go back to my website and click around a few pages.
 When I go back to the dashboard it now looks like this: